 The first warning indicates that not all the Due Diligence questions have been answered.
 The second warning indicates that there are no notes entered in the return.
 Notes are desirable and in the case of an audit may prove invaluable to you.

-Look for any lines that indicate something needing completion, such as on Line 4 above.
 Enter notes in Preparer EIC Due Diligence Notes.

 Even after completing your due diligence requirements, a return may not qualify to receive EIC.
 There is a report available in the return to help diagnose why.
 To see the report, from the Main Menu of the Tax Return (Form 1040) select